Dynamic Balanced Graph Partitioning: Introduction

-To be competitive, an online repartitioning algorithm has to define a strategy for each of the following questions: \begin{enumerate} \item[A)] \emph{Serve remotely or migrate (``rent or buy'')?} If a communication pattern is short-lived, it may not be worthwhile to collocate the nodes: the migration cost cannot be amortized.
+\item[Serve remotely or migrate (``rent or buy'')?]
+For just a brief communication, it may not be worthwhile to collocate the nodes: the migration cost might be too large in comparison to communication costs.

-\item[B)] \emph{Where to migrate, and what?} If nodes should be collocated, the question becomes where.
-Should~$u_t$ be migrated to~$C(v_t)$,~$v_t$ to~$C(u_t)$, or should both nodes be migrated to a new cluster?
-Moreover, an algorithm may be required to pro-actively migrate (resp.~swap) additional nodes.
+\item[Where to migrate, and what?]
+If an algorithm decides to collocate nodes $x$ and~$y$, the question becomes how.
+Should $x$ be migrated to the cluster holding $y$, $y$~to the one holding $x$, or should both nodes be migrated to a new cluster?

-\item[C)] \emph{Which nodes to evict?} There may not exist sufficient space in the desired destination cluster.
-In this case, the algorithm needs to decide which nodes to evict, to free up space. \end{enumerate}
+\item[Which nodes to evict?]
+There may not exist sufficient space in the desired destination cluster.
+In this case, the~algorithm needs to decide which nodes to ``evict'' (migrate to other clusters), to free up space.